dagbjorn/microcoffeeoncloud/README.md

 16.10.2023 | Implemented CSRF protection in the Order API (POST operation).
 09.12.2023 | Upgraded to Spring Boot 3.2.0 and Spring Cloud 2023.0.0.
 10.12.2023 | Upgraded to Java 21.
+03.01.2024 | Added roles/servicedirectory.editor in Setup for GitHub Actions workflows.

 ## Contents